Franklin Synergy Bank Security Tips

 - Be careful about which web sites you visit to make sure your browser security settings protect you from pop-ups and known phishing web sites.

 Please let us know if you have any questions on how to protect yourself or if you think you may be the victim of unauthorized account access.
-You can contact David Greer, our Internet Branch Manager at (615) 236-2963 or send him an e-mail
+You can contact our Customer Contact Center at (615) 236-2963 or send him an e-mail